OpenTTD/website/README.md

 No problem.
 Add yourself to _people, and follow the same as the above 'new blog post' section.

+### I get an error about ua-parser.js while building

+Please set `JEKYLL_ENV` to `production`.
+Without this, the symlink `ua-parser.js` is copied, instead of following it.
+With `production` it does the right thing.
+To recover, remove `_site/static/js/ua-parser.js` manually.

 ### What is this download-descriptions.yml